 - Get a printed receipt with your chosen route.

 - Check on a map the closest taking or returning posts.

 First, identify yourself by placing the card next to the card reader.
 If you see it doesn’t work or doesn’t recognize it, you can always enter your subscription code manually.
 Then, confirm you are the card holder entering your PIN code.

 Once you access the “Select a bike” menu, pick one.
 You have 1 minute to go to the dock and unlock the bike.
-Start pedaling!

 Once you are at the station and you are done with your bike, go to an empty dock.
 Place it correctly, you’ll see a light flashing and you’ll hear a ‘bip’ confirming that the bike has been returned.

 But make sure that you have followed the procedure correctly!
 Sometimes the traffic prevents you from hearing anything, especially the ‘bip’.
 So check twice that you have locked it correctly at the dock or bike post.
 Otherwise, the system will not register it and it will assume that you are still using the bike… charging you an additional fee and even a penalty!

 You’ll be required to supply credit-card information before taking a bike so charging you these fees and penalties is pretty easy.

 If you want to return a bike and the Parking Station is full, hold your user card in front of the card reader.
 The system will recognize it automatically and you will have 15 free extra minutes to find the nearest Station.